ccolorado/rails_guide/Notes.md

 ```

 Running rake routes will list all the RESTful actions that are available.
-resources are declared in plural as rake will make meaningfull use of the distinction
+Resources are declared in plural as rake will make meaningful use of the distinction

   $ rake routes